mohammedazez/money-grow/README.md

 {
     "errors": {
-        "name": "Name must be present and include at least two words.", "ktp": "KTP must be a 16-digit number.", "loan_amount": "Loan amount must be between 1000 and 10000.", "loan_purpose": "Loan purpose must be one of: vacation, renovation, electronics, wedding, rent, car, investment.", "dob": "Date of birth must be in YYYY-MM-DD format.", "sex": "Sex must be either 'male' or 'female'."
+        "name": "Name must be present and include at least two words.", "ktp": "KTP must be a 16-digit number and should follow the correct format based on the date of birth and gender.", "loan_amount": "Loan amount must be between 1000 and 10000.", "loan_period_months": "loan_period_months must be between 1 and 60", "loan_purpose": "Loan purpose must be one of: vacation, renovation, electronics, wedding, rent, car, investment.", "dob": "Date of birth must be in YYYY-MM-DD format.", "sex": "Sex must be either 'male' or 'female'."